 Financing Activities.
-In 2005 and 2006, cash used in financing activities reflected the principal reductions on debt incurred in 2004 resulting from the acquisition of Orion Marine Group, Inc. by our former principal stockholders.
+Our financing activities in 2008 include borrowings from our available credit facility to purchase the assets of SSI.
+In 2006, cash used in financing activities reflected the principal reductions on debt incurred in 2004 resulting from the acquisition of Orion Marine Group, Inc. by our former principal stockholders.
 In 2007, net proceeds from the sale of our common stock totaled approximately \$18.5 million, which we used to repay our debt facility.